NixOS/SC-election-2024/doc/qna.md

 Please keep answers short and relevant.
 Note that editing answers is allowed.

-Be aware of the [the timeline](../README.md#timeline): The deadline for asking questions is Sunday 2024-10-06.
+Be aware of the [the timeline](../README.md#timeline): The deadline for answering questions is Sunday 2024-10-06.

 ### How to answer a question